sequenceiq/blog-test/source/_posts/2014-11-03-yarn-timeline-service-tez.markdown

 With the cluster and the Timeline Server set up every MR2 and TEZ application starts reporting to the `timeline` service.
 Information is made available at `http://<ambari-host:8188>`.
 You can also inspect application related information using the command line, as described in the aforementioned documentation.

-As we mentioned at the beginning of this post, we choose TEZ to play with while studying the Timeline Server.
-After running the _orderedwordcount_ example (available in the TEZ distribution), on the Timeline Server web UI we got fine grained generic application information about the application, application attempt, containers used by the application.
+As we mentioned at the beginning of this post, we choose TEZ to show you how to use the Timeline Server.
+After running the Tez application in the Timeline Server web UI you will have fine grained generic information about the application, application attempt, containers used by the application, etc.

-A few screenshots can be found [here](https://github.com/sequenceiq/sequenceiq-samples/tree/master/timeline-server/ts-screenshots)
+You can find a few screenshots of the web ui  [here](https://github.com/sequenceiq/sequenceiq-samples/tree/master/timeline-server/ts-screenshots).

 If you'd like to have a vizualized view of the application   you can use the _swimlanes_ tez tool.
 Based on the information provided by the Timeline Server this generates images similar to [this](https://github.com/sequenceiq/sequenceiq-samples/blob/master/timeline-server/ts-screenshots/topk_topk_stark_application_1415093602516_0016.svg)